 Father's day always seems so far away, and with the excitement and distraction of summer, it's no surprise that it tends to sneak up on you.
-Father's Day always falls on a different date each year but it's worth noting that you always need to pick up a Father's day card before the third Sunday of June.
+Father's Day always falls on a different date each year, but it's worth noting that you must pick up a Father's day card before the third Sunday of June.

 What to write in a Father's Day Card?

 So you've chosen your Father's day card, and now you're stuck with what to write.
 Don't feel bad; expressing yourself through written text doesn't come naturally to all of us.
 Take some time to think about what makes your number one guy special, why you love him so much, and how he has enriched your life.